 - passing classes colloquia (numerical systems, conditional statements, loops and functions) 90% of the final grade, student's activity and work during classes 10% of the final grade. - written exam for people who have passed the classes.
+The student may be discharged from the written part of the exam based on the result obtained on the exercises.
 Detailed conditions of exemption are given to students with each course edition.